-Microsoft Research has released a podcast episode featuring Jaime Teevan, Microsoft Chief Scientist and Technical Fellow, in conversation with three researchers behind the New Future of Work Report 2025: Jenna Butler, Jake Hofman, and Rebecca Janssen.
-The episode is part of the Ideas series, which focuses on the beliefs that animate Microsoft Research work.
-According to the episode description, the conversation covers AI adoption, AI’s impact on work, the intentionality required to create a future where people flourish, and the question of whether AI is better understood as a tool or a collaborator — and why that framing distinction matters.
+Microsoft Research has released a podcast episode featuring Jaime Teevan, Chief Scientist and Technical Fellow, in conversation with three researchers behind the New Future of Work Report 2025: Jenna Butler, Principal Applied Research Scientist; Jake Hofman, Senior Principal Researcher; and Rebecca Janssen, Senior Applied Scientist.
+The episode is part of the Ideas series.
+According to the episode description, the conversation covers AI adoption, AI’s impact on work, the intentionality required to create a future where people flourish, and whether AI is better understood as a tool or a collaborator.

-The New Future of Work initiative has been running since 2020, when Microsoft researchers came together to make sense of the pandemic’s impact on work practices.
+The New Future of Work initiative has been running since 2020, when Microsoft researchers came together to assess the pandemic’s impact on work practices.
 The first report was published in 2021, and the effort has continued annually since.
 The 2025 report involved over 50 authors from across Microsoft and external institutions worldwide.

 How the researchers describe the report and its purpose